Monkeystation/photanol-com/src/pages/index.md

       function: Lead Analytical Chemist
       text: A background in environmental chemistry and the same vision for circular solutions led Eugenie to Photanol.
-She powers the mission daily by deducing what needs to stay, go or be tweaked on our way to upscale success.
+She powers the mission daily by deducing what needs to stay, go, or be tweaked - on the way to strain production upscale success.
       linkedin: https://www.linkedin.com/in/eugenie-troia-37b64243
       image: /img/eugenie-portret_web_8sept_16-2.jpg
     - text: "Maria shares the Photanol change-maker gene.
 Her expertise is algae